plaaxer/password_manager/readme.md

 - To register a master password (create a stash):

       --register/-r [stash_name]
+      --register/-r
---> stash_name defaults to the config.yaml default_stash variable.
+    If [stash_name] is not given, it defaults to the config.yaml default_stash variable.
 It will prompt you for the master password you want to register.

-- To enter a stash, you have multiple options:
+- To enter a stash, you have multiple options, such as:

         --enter/-e [stash_name] [master_password]
---> default way to enter

         --enter/-e [master_password]
---> stash_name defaults to the config.yaml default_stash variable.

         --enter/-e [stash_name] -gs
---> -gs flag makes it so that the only argument is the stash_name.
-It will prompt for master_password.

-      --enter/-e
---> stash_name defaults to config.yaml one and master_password is prompted.

         [master_password]

---> you can omit --enter/-e
-      [stash_name] --gs
+        [stash_name] -gs

---> same here
+    When [stash_name] is not given, it defaults to the one set at the config.yaml file.
+When [master_password] is not given, it is prompted (more secure).
+Easiest way to login is to just [master_password].
 - To add a password (you have entered a stash):

       --add/-a [service] [user] [password]
---> user and password are encrypted, service is not

 - To get a password:

       --get/-g [service]

+## Example
-- **EXAMPLE**: Suppose you will only use the default stash and want to add user linux@gmail.com with password 123 for service OpenSource, and then retrieve said passowrd and user.
+- Suppose you will only use the default stash and want to add user linux@gmail.com, with password 123, for service OpenSource, and then retrieve said passowrd and user.
 You do:

         Enter command: -r
         Enter master key: secret_masterpassword
         Confirm master key: secret_masterpassoword

         Enter command: -e secret_masterpassword
         Enter command: -a OpenSource linux@gmail.com 123
         Enter command: -g OpenSource